-8.1.1 Introduction to Masking algorithms
+8.1.1 Introduction to Masking Algorithms

-This article provides a brief outline of the different algorithm options that are available, along with other general algorithm information.
+This article provides a brief outline of the different available algorithm options, along with other general algorithm information.
 More specific algorithm details can be explored in the Out-Of-The-Box Algorithm Instances or Algorithm Frameworks sections.